 The Company uses the treasury stock method to calculate the impact of outstanding stock options.
-Basic weighted average shares outstanding is reconciled to diluted weighted average shares outstanding for the fiscal years ended December 31, 2017, December 25, 2016, and December 27, 2015 as follows (in thousands):
+Basic weighted average shares outstanding is reconciled to diluted weighted average shares outstanding for the fiscal years ended December 30, 2018, December 31, 2017, and December 25, 2016 as follows (in thousands):

-2017 2016 2015 Basic weighted average shares outstanding 12,899 13,332 14,042 Dilutive effect of stock options and awards 99 130 174 Diluted weighted average shares outstanding 12,998 13,462 14,216 - Awards excluded due to anti-dilutive effect on diluted earnings per share 329 229 61
+2018 2017 2016 Basic weighted average shares outstanding 12,976 12,899 13,332 Dilutive effect of stock options and awards 99 130 Diluted weighted average shares outstanding 12,976 12,998 13,462 Awards excluded due to anti-dilutive effect on diluted earnings per share 427 329 229

-Comprehensive Income-Comprehensive income consists of the net income or loss and other gains and losses affecting stockholders' equity that, under U.S. GAAP, are excluded from net income.
-Other comprehensive loss as presented in the Consolidated Statements of Stockholders' Equity for 2017, 2016, and 2015 consisted of the foreign currency translation adjustment and the unrealized loss, net of tax, on the Company's cash flow hedge, which expired in June 2015.
-See Note 8, Derivative and Other Comprehensive Income.
+Comprehensive Income-Comprehensive income or loss consists of the net income or loss and other gains and losses affecting stockholders' equity that, under U.S. GAAP, are excluded from net income.
+Other comprehensive loss as presented in the Consolidated Statements of Stockholders' Equity for 2018, 2017, and 2016 consisted of the foreign currency translation adjustment.